Atheism/Theism

 disagreed with them, atheist or not, and that atheism in democratic countries

 has never persecuted religion.
-(Note
+If

-the Jews, forced conversions, or legal discrimination).
+against the Jews, forced conversions, or legal or social discrimination.

-Of
+Of course,

-atheist knocking at my door to make me give up my religion.
+door to make me give up my religion.

 ·

-Atheists are full of themselves, they are
+Atheists are full of themselves; they are

-prideful, because they want to do without God
+prideful because they want to do without God

-The issue here is not what one wants but what one thinks is available.
+issue here is not what one wants but what one thinks is available.
 An atheist does not believe in any god, and

 therefore has to do without.
 Some bemoan